AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 The spec is a *hypothesis*, and thus doesn't have to be perfect.
 Once prototyped it becomes an *experiment*.
 Once verified, implemented, and deployed it becomes a *source of truth*.

-### #2: Experiment
+## Phase 2: Experiment
 A lot has been said about how LLMs have impacted getting code to production.
 But the effects of LLMs on prototype creation is an absolute game-changer.

-In a Cascade the "experiment" step means prototyping and research.
+In a Cascade the "experiment" step means *prototyping* and *research*.

 Being able to generate true interactive prototypes (with locally stored data) for user research and usability testing is a true LLM superpower.
-Since you don't have to care about prototype code quality, designers and developers can vibe code their way through a spec first.
+Since you don't have to care about prototype code quality, designers and developers can *vibe code* their way through a spec, review free.

-Quality context from the spec will enable the LLM to generate realistic data and scenarios, enhancing the value of user testing.
+Quality context from the spec will enable the LLM to generate realistic data and scenarios, further enhancing the value of user testing.

 The results of prototyping then *feed back into the spec*.
 You can have the LLM update the spec as the designer iterates on ideas, responding rapidly to the results of <a href="https://www.nngroup.com/articles/cognitive-walkthroughs/">cognitive walkthroughs</a> and user testing.